 So one night, after a flurry of referrals that landed me 13 Lyft ride credits that were all expiring within a month, Jon and I decided to pop our Mission date bubble and venture out to all the areas of San Francisco that we never go out in.

-When Friday night rolled around, we left our Mission home for the ultimate San Francisco date night, powered by a series of Lyft rides.
+When Friday night rolled around, we knew all the things to do here, so left our Mission home for the ultimate San Francisco date night, powered by a series of Lyft rides.

 Stop One: Drinks and Appetizers at Two Sisters Bar and Books in Hayes Valley